 The possibilities are endless.
-If you’re looking for battle-tested, easy-to-apply email subject line formulas that work like a charm then check out this post to help you get started and to give you more in-depth to training on how to write great subject lines.
+If you're looking for battle-tested, easy-to-apply email subject line formulas that work like a charm, then check out this post to help you get started and to give you more in-depth training on how to write great subject lines.

 Focus on the golden hours

 The golden hours refer to when people are most likely to be in a researching or buying mindset.
-Most people are busy during the day putting out fires in their businesses, handling work-related tasks, or dealing with family matters.
-Probably, they aren’t in a state of mind conducive to buying.
-However, it’s a different story outside that time frame.
+Most people are busy during the day putting out fires at their businesses, handling work-related tasks, or dealing with family matters.

-After the kiddos are in bed and the chaos of the day has settled down your potential client looks at their email’s again, and they remember (because they flagged it) they wanted to really focus on your email when they had more time.
+After the kids are in bed and the chaos of the day has settled down, your potential client looks at their emails again, and they remember (because they flagged it) they wanted to really focus on your email when they had more time.

-Your potential client has just entered the golden hours.
-During these hours they are focused on learning more about your product or services, they are evaluating if it’s a good fit for them, and they’re even looking for a reason to justify why they should buy from you.
-This makes the golden hours the best time to send an email blast to your list.
+Hence, the golden hours.
+During these hours, they are focused on learning more about your product or services, they are evaluating if it's a good fit for them, and they're even looking for a reason to justify why they should buy from you.

 How to take advantage of the golden hours

-If you can get a fresh email in their inbox during the golden hours, you’ll up your chances that they’ll consider your product or service, and maybe even buy.
+If you can get a fresh email in their inbox during the golden hours, you'll increase the chances that they'll consider your product or service, and maybe even buy.

-Send out a “Last Chance” type of email like this one from Chandler Bolt:
+Send out a "Last Chance" type of email that creates a sense of urgency like this one from Chandler Bolt: